 twitter account, which it uses to provide updates concerning its operations.

-June 2002: First suicide attacks occur against PUK targets in Sulaimaniya (Casualties unknown).
+June 2002: The group carried out suicide attacks against PUK targets in Sulaimaniya (Casualties unknown).

-February 1, 2004: Simultaneous suicide attacks at the headquarters of the KDP and the PUK in Arbil (105 killed, 100 wounded).
+February 1, 2004: The group carried out simultaneous suicide attacks at the headquarters of the KDP and the PUK in Arbil (105 killed, 100 wounded).

-December 2004: Suicide attack in U.S. military dining facility at FOB Marez in Mosul, Iraq.
+December 2004: AI carried out a suicide attack in U.S. military dining facility at FOB Marez in Mosul, Iraq.
 (22 killed, 60 wounded).

 April 22, 2007: In Ninawa, AI stopped a bus and extracted all the Yazidi passengers.
 Though the others were left alone, the Yazidi passengers were taken to Mosul and executed (23 killed, 7 wounded).